Veterinary Technician, A.A.S.

 Entrance Requirements

 Prospective students for the Veterinary Technician program are required to take an entrance exam.
 There are minimum cut scores that must be achieved for admission into the program.
-For more information about the entrance exam, visit: http://www.kirkwood.edu/veterinarytechnician.
-You can also contact the Kirkwood Ag Sciences Department at 319-398-5609.
+Prospective students for the Veterinary Technician program may also gain entry to the program through an alternative admissions process, utilizing course equivalencies with minimum grades requirements.
+For more information about the entrance requirements, visit: http://www.kirkwood.edu/veterinarytechnician or contact the Kirkwood Ag Sciences Department at 319-398-5609.

 Degree Requirements